 Our shadow, by its very nature, is out of our sight.
 Either it is completely unconscious or it is right out on the periphery of our consciousness.
 The shadow consists of parts of us we have hidden away and are trying hard not to see.
-One way of thinking of this is to imagine that we have a bag which we drag along behind us, and in this bag we have hidden away all the parts of ourselves that we don’t want to show to the world – the parts we have cut off, repressed or denied.
+One way of thinking of this is to imagine that we have a bag which we drag along behind us, it is out of our sight, but we are very aware of its weight, and the energy required to pull it along with us through life.
+In this bag we have hidden away all the parts of ourselves that we don’t want to show to the world – the parts we have cut off, repressed or denied.
 This bag forms our shadow.
 We can’t see it, and we hope against hope that others can’t see it either.

 So when we want to explore our shadow side we have a problem – although we may have an uncomfortable feeling that something is hiding there in the shadows, we have no direct way of knowing what it is.
 At some point in our lives we have hidden it from ourselves.
 This article offers ways you can explore what might be in shadow for you.
 Since we can’t see our shadows directly, some detective work is required.
 Below I describe five ways that we can use to help us spot our shadows:

 What we judge in others